KarrLab/conv_opt/docs/tutorial.rst

         ], name='contraint_1', upper_bound=0, lower_bound=0)
         model.constraints.append(contraint_1)

-    The first argument s hould be a lsit of linear terms.
+    The first argument should be a list of linear terms.

     The default name and upper and lower bounds are :obj:`None`.